mgossman71/vllm-install/README.md

 - `--reasoning-parser qwen3`
   Parses Qwen `<think>...</think>` output so reasoning is separated from normal response content.

+- `--enable-auto-tool-choice`
+  Allows OpenAI-compatible clients such as Cline to send `tool_choice: "auto"` and lets the model decide when to invoke tools.

+- `--tool-call-parser hermes`
+  Enables vLLM to parse tool calls emitted by Qwen into OpenAI-compatible structured tool-call responses.
+This is required for Cline's agent/tool workflow with `tool_choice: "auto"`.

 A successful startup ends with lines similar to: